Fardeen-Awais/Discord_app/README.md

 - Auth with Cleric [x]
 - Connect planetscale to Prisma [x]
 - Making the Model - [x]
+- Navigation Bar of Discord - [x]
+- Creating the model of Discord server - []

 ### Commit details

+Timestamps: 2:56:25

 ### Authors
 - Fardeen Founder of Alfarnex